 When the illustrious and multitalented Bhupen Hazarika passed away in 2011, few were aware that he was leaving his partner of 39 years, Kalpana Lajmi, behind to cope with the loss.
 Filmmaker Lajmi had stopped directing films since 2006 because she had to tend to her ailing partner from the time he suffered his first heart attack.
 Lajmi, born in 1954, was the daughter of one of India’s most outstanding painters, Lalitha Lajmi, and niece of filmmaker Guru Dutt.
 “It was a tumultuous relationship because I was an anonymous 17-year-old when we got together and at 45, he (Hazarika) was an internationally recognized celebrity.
 Besides, there was the age gap.
 It is only since 1980 that he publicly began to introduce me as his partner,” said producer, director, screenplay writer Kalpana Lajmi, who passed away on September 23rd, 2018, after suffering from kidney cancer.
+Here you will get a best melbourne urology specialist.

 This happens to a part of the contradiction in life that a fearless, candid to a fault, temperamental woman like Kalpana Lajmi could bear such a relationship with a music master, singer, actor and director for so many years.
 This did hinder her career as a director but she remained undaunted in sticking to the relationship.
 They never got married, not did he ever introduce her as his live-in partner or his ‘companion’ but rather, as his ‘secretary’ or ‘assistant’.
 Lajmi poured her heart out in her book, which was launched shortly before her death, and whose launch she could not personally attend as she was too ill.
 The book, Bhupen Hazarika: As I Knew Him, offers us an insight into the constant tumultuous storms that are bound to place a relationship into the danger of collapsing specially because on the one hand, stands a legend who created a legacy of his own and on the other, a much younger woman, no less a fountain of talent, which was nipped in the bud and could not sustain the bloom that it held within itself.